 The Chief Executive Officer of IBA oversees the day-to-day administration of the organisation and is supported by the Executive Management team.

-Kirsty joined IBA in 2018 after three years as a director of commercial activity for the WA Government where she was head of both the Business Development and Asset Management Directorates of the Housing Authority.
-She had the responsibility for the $14.5bn WA social housing asset portfolio, Keystart Home Loans funding, shared equity program and affordable housing development.
+Kirsty joined IBA in 2018 after three years as a senior director with the WA Government where she had responsibility for business development, low deposit home loans, shared equity and asset management of the $14.5bn WA social housing asset portfolio.
 A graduate of the Australian Institute of Company Directors and Fellow of the Institute of Chartered Accountants, Kirsty has a strong background in technical accounting, corporate governance and commercial finance.
-Prior to joining the public sector, Kirsty worked for PricewaterhouseCoopers and National Australia Bank.
+Prior to joining the public sector, Kirsty worked for National Australia Bank and PricewaterhouseCoopers.

-As head of Products and Markets, Kirsty managed the program directors to increase alignment across areas, help to develop and drive key strategies to find long-term funding solutions for IBA and support the growth of the business.
+Kirsty manages the agency to increase alignment across areas, help to develop and drive key strategies to find long-term funding solutions for IBA to ultimately benefit our customers and the communities we serve, and support the growth of the business.

 Executive Director, Strategy and Innovation (currently on leave)